eseidel/saycbridge/README.md

 Code Layout
 -----------

-- dist -- All the code for the various "App" versions of SAYCBridge, incuding iOS, Android and Chrome App
+- dist -- All the code for the various "App" versions of SAYCBridge, incuding iOS, Android, Chrome App, and the Google App Engine server
+- dist/gae/handlers -- GAE handlers (code to respond to requests at www.saycbridge.com)
+- dist/gae/models -- GAE models (storage class for GAE)
+- dist/gae/scripts -- CoffeeScript files supporting the web-front-end for the bidder
+- dist/gae/templates -- GAE templates (generate the HTML and JSON served at www.saycbridge.com)
+- pr -- Images, logos, screenshots, etc needed for submisison to the various App stores
 - src -- Python back-end for SAYCBridge
-- pr -- Images, logos, screenshots, etc needed for submisison to the various App stores
 - src/core -- Basic Python objects for dealing with bridge hands/boards
-- src/handlers -- GAE handlers (code to respond to requests at www.saycbridge.com)
 - src/kbb -- Knowledge Based Bidder (deprecated, but "stable" bidder)
-- src/models -- GAE models (storage class for GAE)
-- src/scripts -- CoffeeScript files supporting the web-front-end for the bidder
-- src/templates -- GAE templates (generate the HTML and JSON served at www.saycbridge.com)
 - src/third_party -- External code goes here
 - src/z3b -- Z3 Bidder (new bidder on top of MSR's Z3 Theorem Prover)